Yelp/paasta/docs/source/bouncing.rst

 downthenup
 """"""""""

+.. warning:: The ``downthenup`` bounce is NOT safe, and performs NO healthchecks before proceeding.
+Do NOT use this bounce method on a production service!

 The ``downthenup`` bounce will wait until all old copies of a service are gone before launching any new copies of a service.
 This bounce method is commonly